vedyweb/wpmvc/readme.txt

 = How do I leverage MVC architecture in my plugin? =

-WP MVC Plugin provides a robust framework for implementing the Model-View-Controller architecture.
+WPMVC Plugin provides a robust framework for implementing the Model-View-Controller architecture.
 Refer to the extensive documentation for detailed usage instructions, code samples, and best practices.

 = How Can I Create CRUD Operations? =